-Preliminary Hearing on Murder Charge Postponed Until Wednesday,
+Postponed Until Wednesday,

-Boise, Idaho, Sept.
-10 .- The prelimnary examination of Steve Adams on the murder charge preferred by the Colorado authorities after his release on Saturday under a writ of habeas corpus, was postponed today until Wednesday next.
-Neither Sheriff Sutherland of Wallace, Idaho, nor the Colorado sheriff who is en route to take Adams into his custody, arrived here today as expected.
-The wife of Adams, who has been held in the woman's ward at the state penitentiary since March, though no charge has been made against her, now threatens to bring suit for damages.
+Colorado authorities after his release on Saturday under a writ of habeas corpus, was postponed today until Wednesday next.
+Neither Sheriff Sutherland of Wallace, Idaho, nor the here today as expected.
+The wife of man's ward at the state penitentiary since March, though no charge has been made against her, now threatens to bring suit for damages.
 She charges that her mail has been opened by the warden without warrant of law.
-Detective McParland of Denver, who